wrmz/Conference-Notes/Day1-Talk1.md

 Author Involvement Levels in the process.

-##### Envision

-Articulate the ideas, storyboard them out, make sticky notes and move them around, create wireframes & prototypes.
+__Envision:__ Articulate the ideas, storyboard them out, make sticky notes and move them around, create wireframes & prototypes.

-##### Evaluate

-Evaluate the ideas.
+__Evaluate:__ Evaluate the ideas.
 Attempt to trash them, disprove them, and eliminate them.

-##### Experiment

-Ideas are overrated.
+__Experiment:__ Ideas are overrated.
 We're already drowning in them.
 Consider giving people time to take ideas to a high fidelity product to discover the viability.
 Can it be designed?
 Can it be sold?
 Can it be marketed?

 To create business value experiments, use a framework.
 Reference [The Innovator's Hypothesis; How Cheap Experiments are Worth More Than Good Ideas](https://www.amazon.com/Innovators-Hypothesis-Cheap-Experiments-Worth/dp/0262028360).